arcane-finance-defi/aleo-rfq-amm-contracts/README.md

 2. She responds with an offer: “260,079 USDT.
 Take it or leave it.”
 3. If you like the offer, you execute the trade.

-Now imagine that your receive cryptographically signed quotes from several sellers, automatically pick the best deal and can execute the trade immediately if you like it.
+Now imagine that you receive cryptographically signed quotes from several sellers, automatically pick the best deal and can execute the trade immediately if you like it.
 And all this while remaining private.
 Sounds good?
 This is exactly how our RFQ DEX works.

 In a nutshell, an AMM pricing function `x*y=k` is now replaced with a cryptographically signed, private quote, which is verified off chain, in a `transition`.
 The pricing is done off chain but the trade is executed on chain.

-## How an RFQ DEX can benefit Aleo Ecosystem?
+## How can an RFQ DEX benefit the Aleo Ecosystem?

 While this project is an early stage Proof-of-Concept, it already shows that Aleo enables building privacy-preserving DeFi protocols that have real competitive advantages over existing solutions.